Josh Barnett will don the German colors this weekend in Hamburg for his clash with Andrei Arlovski.

 "I don't think that Europe as a whole sees a single country as a representative of them.
 If I know anything about the Europeans, you're usually sniping at each other quite a bit!

 The American's fair hair and boisterous physique often forces comparisons to Vikings and warlords of yesteryear.
-Adding fuel to those comparisons, Barnett was very medieval when describing what he enjoyed most about traveling to countries to compete.
+And adding fuel to those comparisons, Barnett was very medieval when describing what he enjoyed most about traveling to countries to compete.

 "I love the idea of fighting in Europe.
 I like the idea of traveling to faraway battlefields."

 Heavyweights arguably bring about the most spectacular contests for the watching world.
-While Irish fans were dismayed as the first UFC heavyweight clash on their soil was pulled from the card on two weeks notice back in October, the Germans can look forward to the biggest stars the UFC have to offer entering the Octagon on Saturday night.
+While the Republic of Ireland fans were dismayed as the first UFC heavyweight clash on their soil was pulled from the card on two weeks notice back in October, the Germans can look forward to the biggest stars the UFC have to offer entering the Octagon on Saturday night.

 The first European card that will be broadcast as part of the BT Sports European TV rights deal, fans will be able to tune in to watch the fight at local times for a change.